 For each assessment task, you can indicate if a scheduled unit of competency will be assessed via that task by assigning the unit to the task.

-In this example, there is an assessment task due on 20 March (with an open related icon link).
-This assessment task has been linked to the first four units of competency listed in the class.
+In this example, there is an assessment task due on 5 Feb (with an open related icon link).
+This assessment task has been linked to the third unit of competency listed in the class.
 Assessment tasks can be linked to more than one module if need be.

 If the assessment due date is after the class completion, outcomes attached to the assessment will have end dates linked to the due date.